Code-Institute-Submissions/iKelvvv-MS1/README.md

  * The footer code came from the Love Running projects
  * The collage design was inspired by [W3Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_grid_responsive)
  * The gallery page has a hover effect on the image the code came from [W3Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_opacity)
+ * The icons in the footer and contact page came from [Font Awesome](https://fontawesome.com/)

 ### Content
  * All quotes on the index.html page came from [Planet Football](https://www.planetfootball.com/quick-reads/19-of-the-best-quotes-about-sir-alex-ferguson-such-an-iconic-person/)